 Carseat Suitcase Strap

-I can almost guarantee you’ll feel stupid paying $13 for such a simple strap.
+I can almost guarantee you’ll feel silly paying $13 for such a simple strap (also available here).
 But then it will magically attach your cumbersome convertible carseat for travel to your suitcase.
 This works with either carry on or check in size suitcases.
 Especially if you’re taking it through the airport, it’s a lifesaver.
 Your kid can even sit in it while you pull it!
 This is also super useful when leaving the airport and getting to your ground transportation.

 Infant Travel System Stroller